 Queijo do Pico

 Pico is a DOP protected Portuguese cheese originating from an island of the same name in the archipelago of the Azores.
-Primarily made for family consumption since the end of the 18th century, the recipe for Pico is passed down from generation to generation.
+Since the end of the 18th century, primarily made for family consumption, the recipe for Pico is passed down from generation to generation.

 Pico has a whitish-yellow soft, doughy paste enveloped by a yellow irregular crust.
 The milk comes from the regional milk of free-bred cows.
 This cheese has a round cylindrical shape, somewhat convex on the sides.
 It has a strong salty flavour, well-balanced by an intense and pleasant aroma.
 With fat content ranging between 45% and 49%, Pico is considered a fatty cheese.
 It goes well as dessert or aperitif, served with Pico Verdelho wine.